-In order to determine the optimal time of exposure to sub-inhibitory concentrations of biocides and tetracycline (positive control compound) prior to filter-mating a reporter construct was generated in B. subtilis as follows.
-A 450 bp fragment of Tn916, which includes the tet(M) promoter, orf12 and the terminator sequences was amplified by PCR using the primers Ptet(M) For (5'-GGCGGCGGGTACCCAAAGCAACGCAGGTATCTC-3') and Ptet(M) Rev (5'-GGCGGCGGGAATTCGTGATTTTCCTCCAT-3').
+In order to determine the optimal time of exposure to sub-inhibitory concentrations of the antimicrobials prior to filter-mating a reporter construct was generated in B. subtilis as follows.
+A 450 bp fragment of Tn916, which includes the tet(M) promoter, orf12 and the terminator sequences was amplified by PCR using the primers Ptet(M) For (5'-GGCGGCGGTACCCAAAGCAACGCAGGTATCTC-3') and Ptet(M)Rev (5'-GGCGGCGGAATTCGTGATTTTCCTCCAT-3').
 The restriction sites KpnI and EcoRI were included in the primers (underlined).
-Next the cwp2 promoter fragment was removed from the pUC19 based pCBR026 and replaced with the KpnI-EcoRI digested tet(M) promoter amplicon resulting in pUC19-Ptet(M)-gusA.
+Next the cwp2 promoter fragment was removed from the pUC19 based pCBR026 22 and replaced with the KpnI-EcoRI digested tet(M) promoter amplicon resulting in pUC19-Ptet(M)-gusA.
 The fused Ptet(M)-gusA was excised from pUC19-Ptet(M)-gusA on a KpnI-BamHI fragment and directionally cloned into the corresponding sites of pHCMCO5, resulting in the B. subtilis reporter construct, pHCMCO5-Ptet(M)-gusA.
-The construct was then transformed into B. subtilis BS34A using a previously described protocol.
-BS34A contains a wild-type copy of Tn916 therefore providing resistance to tetracycline.
-BS34A was used as the reporter strain and the donor strain in all of the transfer studies.
+The construct was then transformed into B. subtilis BS34A 21 using a previously described protocol 23.
+BS34A contains a wildtype copy of Tn916 therefore providing resistance to tetracycline.
+BS34A is the donor strain used in all of the transfer studies which is why we also used it as the reporter strain.